 Effective affiliate management is key to making your affiliate marketing program work.
 Many companies and advertisers use affiliate marketing to reach new audiences and capture leads, but without the right strategy and software to keep it all streamlined, your program may not work as efficiently as you’d like.

 In this article, we’ll break down the fundamentals of building and refining an affiliate management strategy so that your business can reap the full benefits of your affiliate marketing program.
-We’ll also show you how a solution like monday CRM can automate a lot of the manual work it takes to run an affiliate management program.
+We’ll also show you how a solution like monday CRM can automate the manual work involved in affiliate program management.

-Try monday CRMWhat is affiliate management and why is it important for your brand?
+Try monday CRMWhat affiliate program management is and why it matters

 Affiliate management is the oversight, coordination, and optimization of your business’s affiliate marketing program.
 In case you’re unfamiliar, affiliate marketing is a marketing strategy where you partner with affiliates, who then use their platform to market your business to their audience in exchange for a commission.
 For example, you might pay a commission every time you get a lead from an affiliate’s website or blog.